QX is now 'Great Place To Work' certified. Join Our Family x

 The internal audit examines the effectiveness of an organization’s internal control.
 Its main objective is to add value, improve operations, and ensure that it complies with laws & regulations set by the government body.
 An external organization performs external audits to provide both business and government with a valuable check of the organization’s accounting.

 Internal audits are not only limited to financial reporting controls but can also help you evaluate risk across all areas of your organization.
-Whereas external audits are a “check-the-box” activity that provides a more proactive and consultative approach to assessing your organization.
+At the same time, external audits are a “check-the-box” activity that provides a more proactive and consultative approach to assessing your organization.

 Although the internal and external audit functions are complementary and might need to work closely together, there is quite some difference between their purposes and areas of focus.
 Let’s look at how different these two types of audits are.